Shoulder Replacement Rehab

 Get started today!

-If you have recently received total shoulder replacement correction, or you are in need of it in the future, contact Sports & Orthopedic Physical Therapy and Sports Medicine today.
+If you have recently received total shoulder replacement correction, or you are in need of it in the future, contact Sports and Ortho Physical Therapy and Sports Medicine today.

 We will set up a treatment plan for you to ensure that your recovery is as quick, easy, and pain-free as possible.